undefinedcreature01/dl/README.md

 Many **SUBFIELDS** of AI (and even of machine learning) **use** machine learning methods.
 (they are still specialized areas of the study of artificial intelligence, they just aren't truly "standalone").

-# How do we use any of this ?

 # Where do we run into problems ?